 How to recover from gaslighting.

-Write things down, keep notes of everything you need to until you can see what the narcissist does to you, then observe their behaviour don’t absorb.
+Write things down, keep notes of everything you need to until you can see what the narcissist does to you, and then observe their behaviour.
+Don’t absorb.
 Don’t look to the narcissist for any reality checks, answers or closure.
-Either online support groups or trusted friends, to help support and validate your feelings and what you’ve been through until the fog lifts and you know yourself again.
+Either online support groups or trusted friends to help support and validate your feelings and what you’ve been through until the fog lifts and you know yourself again.

 3. The nonsense conversation of crazy-making.

-If you’d like a normal, calm, pleasant conversation or discussion, even a debate or to come to some form of compromise with a narcissist, if you don’t know what they are, your boundaries will be broken, you’ll have no clue as to what actually just happened, although if you question the narcissist, they’ll tell you exactly how to think, as they throw word salad your way and completely mess with your mind.
-They will gaslight, project, blame-shift, Intimidate you, talk over you, shout at you, they’ll do all they can to send you feeling, confused, frustrated, or scared, to distract you from the truth or the real conversation, and make you feel guilty or to blame.
-In their minds, if you don’t agree with them, you are in the wrong.
+If you’d like a normal, calm, pleasant conversation or discussion, even a debate, or to come to some form of compromise with a narcissist, if you don’t know what they are, your boundaries will be broken, and you’ll have no clue as to what actually just happened, although if you question the narcissist, they’ll tell you exactly how to think, as they throw word salad your way and completely mess with your mind.
+They will gaslight, project, blame-shift, Intimidate you, talk over you, shout at you, they’ll do all they can to send you feeling confused, frustrated, or scared, to distract you from the truth or the actual conversation, and make you feel guilty or to blame.
+In their minds, if you disagree with them, you are in the wrong.

 How to disarm.
 No contact is the best method, don’t fight your enemy, they know all your weaknesses, and they will use them against you, walk away.
-If you can not walk away safely, focus on something else and don’t let your ears take in their words, observe don’t absorb, if it’s about children or anything they don’t agree on.
-Do not go off-topic, in a calm, rational voice stick to facts, only tell them once, if they don’t want to talk about it, that’s their choice, you also have the opportunity not to discuss what they are dragging you into, retreat, rethink and only respond if needed.
-Do not break your boundaries, and when they’ve got one, they will come after them all.
-Try not to put yourself in a situation where you can not get away from quickly.
+If you can not walk away safely, focus on something else and don’t let your ears take in their words, observe, don’t absorb, if it’s about children or anything they disagree on.
+Do not go off-topic.
+In a calm, rational voice, stick to facts.
+Only tell them once.
+If they don’t want to talk about it, that’s their choice.
+You also have the opportunity not to discuss what they are dragging you into, retreat, rethink and only respond if needed.
+Do not break your boundaries, as when they’ve taken one down.
+They will come after them all.
+Try not to put yourself in a situation that you can not get away from quickly.

 4. Projection.
-The narcissist’s projections are their defence mechanism not to take responsibility for their actions, to place their toxic negative, hurtful and sometimes dangerous actions onto someone else.
+The narcissist’s projections are their defence mechanism not to take responsibility for their actions, to place their toxic, negative, hurtful and sometimes dangerous actions onto someone else.
 To avoid accountability and not accept responsibility.
-They are unwilling and often unable to ever see themselves as the problem, whatever they do wrong, someone else always made them do it.
+They are unwilling and often unable to ever see themselves as the problem.
+Whatever they do wrong, someone else always makes them do it.
 They will not acknowledge their faults, flaws or wrongdoings, instead of admitting or apologising or working on their inner selves.
-They’ ed prefer to pass it all over onto someone else.
-They will blame shift everything onto other people.
-The only time they will apologise if they believe it will meet a need of their own and is often done by blaming the other party.
-“If you’d have done this I wouldn’t have done that.”
+They ‘d prefer to pass it all over to someone else.
+They will blame and shift everything onto other people.
+The only time they will apologise is if they believe it will meet a need of their own, and this is often done by blaming the other party.
+“If you’d have done this, I wouldn’t have done that.”
 Or ” because you didn’t let me, I had to do it.”
 They will change the subject on you to avoid any responsibility for their actions.

 How to disarm.

-Don’t project your good caring, empathetic nature into them, and they will only ever take you further under, you can not help them, you can help yourself.
-Don’t listen to their toxic words observe don’t absorb; they are admitting their wrongdoings with what they are trying to blame you for.
+Don’t project your good caring, empathetic nature into them, as a narcissist will take advantage of your caring nature.
+They will only ever take you further under.
+You can not help them.
+You can help yourself.
+Don’t listen to their toxic words.
+Observe.
+Don’t absorb; they are admitting their wrongdoings with what they are trying to blame you for.
 If possible, just cut all ties with them and go no contact.

 5. Changing the goalposts and always nitpicking at you.
 While there is nothing wrong with constructive criticism, a narcissist will only ever give destructive criticism, sometimes disguised as constructive.
 Narcissistic people are extremely jealous and envious of those around them; they do not want people to better themselves; they want you to fail.
-They will pull people down, nitpick and scapegoat others, anything you do well at; they will find a way to take credit for.
+They will pull people down, nitpick and scapegoat others.
+Anything you do well at, they will find a way to take credit for.
 Or drag you down over it.
-They will also raise the goalposts, every time you believe you’ve got it all worked out, and life’s right again, they’ll will up the ante, they will make sure by the time they’ve finished with you, you’re an empty shell of your former self, lacking in self-work, self-confidence, self-respect.
+They will also raise the goalposts.
+Every time you believe you’ve got it all worked out and life’s right again.
+They will up the ante.
+They will make sure by the time they’ve finished with you, you’re an empty shell of your former self, lacking in self-work, self-confidence, and self-respect.
 Instead of helping you with insecurities and weaknesses, they will rip them all wide open and watch you bleed out.
 You will bend over backwards to help and please them, and they will continue their hideous manipulation.

 How to disarm.
-If someone doesn’t want to help bring it the best in you, then they are not worthy of you, let them go and find good people who love you for who you are, change your Limiting Beliefs and start to believe in yourself.
+If someone doesn’t want to help bring out the best in you, then they are not worthy of you.
+Let them go and find good people who love you for who you are, change your Limiting Beliefs and start to believe in yourself.

 6. Covert and Overt Threats.
-Due to their false sense of entitlement and think, they are, above all others.
-They will make unreasonable demands of you then they through silent treatment, gaslighting and many more they will punish you if they are not achieved.
-They will threaten to punish you, Overts are more outspoken.
+Due to their false sense of entitlement, as narcissists think, they are above all others.
+They will make unreasonable demands of you, and then they go through their manipulative silent treatment, gaslighting, and many more.
+They will punish you if they’ve not worked.
+They will threaten to punish you.
+Overts are more outspoken.
 They’ll say things more like.
-“You’ll lose your home and children a Covert would say. ” how do you think you’ll manage without me?”
+“You’ll lose your home and children, a Covert would say. ” how do you think you’ll manage without me?”
 All to place fear and doubts in your mind.

 7. Name-calling.
-They do this to fill you with self-doubt, insecurities, alter your beliefs, opinions and reality.
+They do this to fill you with self-doubt and insecurities and alter your beliefs, opinions and reality.
 Things like ” are you going to wear that.”
-The Covert way or “you look fat/ far to thin in that.”
+The Covert way or “you look fat/ far too thin in that.”
 The Overts way.
 Due to their real lack of self-worth and sense of entitlement, they will call you “idiot, stupid, insecure, sensitive.”
 Anything they can to break you down.

 8. Smear campaigns and stalking.
-When a narcissistic person can no longer control you, or control who you are yourself, they will do their best to control how others see you, through playing the victim or playing the hero, they will go all out to bring you down, they also might stalk you in order to put fear in your mind, and so you’re always living on edge.
-They smear your name and stalk you to place that fear, and that sense of dread in you, you’re living in fight or flight mode looking for what they might do next.
+When a narcissistic person can no longer control you or control who you are yourself, they will do their best to control how others see you.
+Through playing the victim or playing the hero, they will go all out to bring you down, they also might stalk you in order to put fear in your mind, and so you’re always living on the edge.
+They smear your name and stalk you to place that fear and that sense of dread in you.
+You’re living in fight or flight mode, looking for what they might do next.

-How to disarm, stay mindful, do not react to their games, this is hard to start, it is human nature to want to defend yourself, by defending yourselves you are playing straight into their hands.
-Be prepared when you don’t play their games they will up their games, call authorities over any stalking issues, check your phone and car for tracking devices, stay alert but keep living your life for you.
+How to disarm, stay mindful, and do not react to their games.
+This is hard to start.
+It is human nature to want to defend yourself.
+By defending yourselves, you are playing straight into their hands.
+Be prepared when you don’t play their games.
+They will up their games, call authorities over any stalking issues, check your phone and car for tracking devices, and stay alert but keep living your life for you.

 10. Pressure.
 Sometimes by triangulation “Everyone else is doing it.
 My ex used to let me, my friend’s partner lets them.”
-Again making you feel guilty or inadequate, to get you to break down your boundaries.
+Again making you feel guilty or inadequate to get you to break down your boundaries.
 Or by gaslighting you into believing you’re not good enough.
 “If only you’d.”
-So you work a whole lot harder to please them through them making you feel unworthy.
+So you work a whole lot harder to please them through them, making you feel unworthy.
 “No one will love you.”
-So you keep doing all you can to keep them happy, walking on eggshells to avoid setting them off or avoid the painful silent treatments or criticism.
+So you keep doing all you can to keep them happy, walking on eggshells to avoid setting them off or avoiding the painful silent treatments or criticism.

 How to disarm, do not loan people money who don’t pay you back, learn after the first time, don’t give others the benefit of the doubt, people can make a genuine mistake and do so more than once, they will apologise sincerely, and they will have to give and take Abilities within good people.

-Stay strong, keep learning, keep working on you, keep healing and keep growing.
+Stay strong, keep learning, keep working on yourself, keep healing and keep growing.